rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 Absolute URL
 ''''''''''''

 If an absolute URL is specified, mod_rewrite checks to see whether the hostname matches the current host.
 If it does, the scheme and hostname are stripped out and the resulting path is treated as a URL-path.
 Otherwise, an external redirect is performed for the given URL.
-To force an external redirect back to the current host, see the \verb~[R]~ flag below.
+To force an external redirect back to the current host, see the ``[R]`` flag below.

 \- (dash)
 '''''''''